 • Oud: A fragrant resin found in the wood of the Agar tree from southeast Asia.

-• Vetiver: A type of grass with heavy, fibrous roots that have an earthy, smoky, woody aroma.
+• Vetiver: A type of grass with heavy, fibrous roots with an earthy, smoky, woody aroma.

 Back to Top